Sudeepxe/portfolio-optimization-ga/README.md

 # 📊 Portfolio Optimization using Genetic Algorithms (GA)

+🚀 Built using Genetic Algorithms to optimize financial portfolios by balancing risk and return.

 This project focuses on optimizing a portfolio of financial assets using **Genetic Algorithms (GA)** to achieve an optimal balance between **risk and return**.

 ---